 It’s even possible for a malfunctioning or improperly maintained escalator to cause a person’s purse straps, clothing, shopping bags, shoes, or other objects to become stuck in the stairs or gears, resulting in a serious injury.

 Business owners and landlords should ensure that hallways and parking lots are adequately lit.
 Doing so ensures that visitors or residents can see where they’re going so that no one trips and falls on potholes, uneven pavement, and other hazards in the dark.
 Proper lighting is also critical in stairwells so that users can see how many steps lie ahead.

 Adequate lighting also serves an additional purpose: discouraging would-be criminals from lurking in bushes, around cars, off to the sides of buildings, and in other dark and shadowy places.

 Proper lighting can render slip and fall cases largely preventable.

 If you’ve been injured due to one of the above slip and fall situations, we can help.
 However, if you don’t see the cause of your Illinois slip and fall accident listed, we’re still here for you.
 We can evaluate the details surrounding your slip and fall incident and how the accident affected you and determine if it merits a premises liability claim.

 As a legal visitor on a property, you have the right to encounter only safe premises.
 Owners are responsible for ensuring that the inside and outside of their homes or businesses are well maintained and secure so that a slip and fall injury accident doesn’t occur.

-In the event a hazardous condition presents itself, the property owner is responsible for fixing the issue as quickly as possible and posting an actual notice informing visitors of the potential danger.
-When someone gets injured because owners don’t fix dangerous situations or adequately warn of hazards, legal options are available.
+If a hazardous condition presents itself, the property owner is responsible for fixing the issue as quickly as possible and posting an actual notice informing visitors of the potential danger.
+Legal options are available when someone gets injured because property owners fail to adequately warn of hazards or don’t fix dangerous situations.

 Illinois Laws That Apply in Slip and Fall Cases